Sulton88Mehron90/Rock-Paper-Scissors/README.md

 - using the `debugger` to solve the issues of the broken code.

 Challenges:
  - I struggled with the Git Hub this time around.
-I accidentally manage to do `git init` inside home directory.
-Eventhough I removed the hidden .git file i still was getting errors when i was trying to push my work.
+I accidentally manage to initiate `git init` inside home directory.
+Eventhough I removed the hidden .git file I still was getting errors when I was trying to push my work.
 I didn't see a main branch for some reason.
 I definitely will be practicing and learning Git Hub to avoid mistakes in the future.